tgtiburon/budget_anywhere/docs/AcceptanceCriteria.md

 ## Acceptance Criteria

-- [x]    GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit THEN they will receive a notification that they have added an expense or deposit
+- [xx]    GIVEN a budget tracker without an internet connection WHEN the user inputs an expense or deposit THEN they will receive a notification that they have added an expense or deposit

-- [x]    WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated
+- [xx]    WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 ## Getting Started:

-- [x]    Use IndexedDB to add offline functionality (review 18.4 lesson)
+- [xx]    Use IndexedDB to add offline functionality (review 18.4 lesson)

-- [x]    Add a service worker
+- [xx]    Add a service worker
         (review 19.4 lesson)

-- [x]    idb.js added to `public/js/`
+- [xx]    idb.js added to `public/js/`

-- [x]    Add service worker to the route of the `public/` directory
+- [xx]    Add service worker to the route of the `public/` directory

 ## Once you updated the app it should:

-- [x]    Deposit while offline
+- [xx]    Deposit while offline

-- [x]    Enter expenses offline
+- [xx]    Enter expenses offline

-- [x]    offline entries added once the app is brought online
+- [xx]    offline entries added once the app is brought online

 ## Web Manifest

-- [x]    mobile first app so include a (manually made) manifest.json which includes:
+- [xx]    mobile first app so include a (manually made) manifest.json which includes:

-- [x]    name
+- [xx]    name

-- [x]    short_name
+- [xx]    short_name

-- [x]    icons
+- [xx]    icons

-- [x]    theme_color
+- [xx]    theme_color

-- [x]    background_color
+- [xx]    background_color

-- [x]    start_url
+- [xx]    start_url

-- [x]    display
+- [xx]    display

-- [x]    Add manifest.json to the root directory of the `public/` directory (review 19.5 Lesson)
+- [xx]    Add manifest.json to the root directory of the `public/` directory (review 19.5 Lesson)

 ## Deploy to Heroku

-- [x]    MongoDB Atlas (review 18.5 Lesson)
+- [xx]    MongoDB Atlas (review 18.5 Lesson)

-- [x]    Add Mongoose Validation
+- [xx]    Add Mongoose Validation

 ## Grading Requirements

-- [x] This Challenge is graded based on the following criteria:
+- [xx] This Challenge is graded based on the following criteria:

 ## Technical Acceptance Criteria: 40%
-- [x]    Includes Service Worker
+- [xx]    Includes Service Worker

-- [x]    Includes Web Manifest
+- [xx]    Includes Web Manifest

-- [x]    IndexedDB for offline functionality
+- [xx]    IndexedDB for offline functionality

-- []   Deployed to Heroku
+- [xx]   Deployed to Heroku

 ## Deployment: 32%

-- [x]    Application deployed at live URL
+- [xx]    Application deployed at live URL

-- [x]    Application loads with no errors
+- [xx]    Application loads with no errors

-- [x]    Application Github URL Submitted
+- [xx]    Application Github URL Submitted

-- [x]    Github Repository contains application code
+- [xx]    Github Repository contains application code

 ## Application Quality: 15%
-- [x]    User experience is intuitive and easy to navigate.
+- [xx]    User experience is intuitive and easy to navigate.

 ## Repository Quality: 13%
-- [x]    Repository has a unique name.
+- [xx]    Repository has a unique name.

-- [x]    Repository follows best practices for file structure and naming conventions.
+- [xx]    Repository follows best practices for file structure and naming conventions.

-- [x]    Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+- [xx]    Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-- [x]    Repository contains multiple descriptive commit messages.
+- [xx]    Repository contains multiple descriptive commit messages.

-- [x]    Repository contains quality README file with description, screenshot, and link to deployed application.
+- [xx]    Repository contains quality README file with description, screenshot, and link to deployed application.

 ## How to Submit the Challenge
-- [x]    You are required to submit BOTH of the following for review:
+- [xx]    You are required to submit BOTH of the following for review:

-- [x]    The URL of the functional deployed application
+- [xx]    The URL of the functional deployed application

-- [x]    The URL of the GitHub repository.
+- [xx]    The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.